kmdouglass/bstore/docs/database.rst

 A diagram that explains this hierarchy is seen below.
 On top, you have your raw data files as inputs to a parser, which both assigns dataset IDs and converts the data into a format suitable for insertion into the database.
-A single acquisition group is identified by a **prefix** (and optionally a **dateID**).
+A single acquisition group is identified by a **prefix**.
 Within this group, each dataset has a unique **acqID** and **datasetType** to set it apart from other datasets within the same group.
 Finally, the other optional IDs give you more control over how the data is organized within the group.

 .. image:: ../images/dataset_logic.png
    :scale: 50%